 Removing the Head or Destroying the Brain: She's an example of where this trope doesn't work.
 Destroying the heads of her undead minions will kill them, but she can put the heads back.
 Complete vaporization, however, will do them in for good (most of the time).

 Strong Family Resemblance: She looks quite similar to Elizabeth, especially when their clothing matches.
 She is implied to be an alternate universe version of Elizabeth's mother.
+The gate even mistakes Elizabeth for Lady Comstock when she has on the same dress.

-Tragic Monster: Gets turned into the Siren, born out of Comstock's mad science, grief and Elizabeth's negative feelings for her.
+Tragic Monster: Gets turned into the Siren, born out of Comstock's mad science, grief, and Elizabeth's negative feelings for her.

 Voiced by: Bill Lobley